Last Updated on August 6, 2022

 🚞Nearest CTA train stop: Chicago (red line)

-875 North Michigan Avenue (formerly the John Hancock Center) is home to Chicago’s 2nd public observation tower!
+875 North Michigan Avenue (formerly the John Hancock Center) is home to the 2nd of Chicago’s public observation towers!
 It’s slightly ‘lower’ than Skydeck, with the observation deck being on the 94th floor at a height of 1030ft.
 It does however have an elevator speed of 20mph, making it one of the fastest elevators in the USA!
 Previously known as the John Hancock Observatory, it has now been renamed as 360 Chicago.
 For me, I preferred the views that 360 Chicago offers.
 It’s closer to Lake Michigan so you can see more of the shoreline and Navy Pier, as well as the typical city views.

 Related Reading: Visiting Lincoln Park Zoo, a Free Attraction in Chicago!